National Blue Trail: Certification of completion

+Usually, hikers have to start or end a trip at a checkpoint.
+There is no restriction on the starting point, the direction of the hike or the continuity of the entire route, the only requirement is that the hiker must walk all sections of the trail following the actual route.
+There is no time limit, usually there are only a few thru-hikers, for most hikers it takes years (sometimes decades) to complete the Blue Trail in various sections.

+After completing the entire trail, the booklet must be sent to the Hungarian Ramblers' Association (MTSZ) in Budapest for verification, after which the official certificate and commemorative badge are issued.

-Awards for the completion of the Blue Trail
+Awards for completion

 Anyone who completes the Blue Trail is eligible for the Blue Trail Badge of MTSZ.
-This is free of charge to members of the MTSZ; non-members have to pay production costs.
 The badge is an irregular quadrangle with a road leading towards mountains with a blue signed post and below in red stripe with the following: "Országos Kék-túra MTSZ".
-MTSZ prepares and hands over the badge - if it is possible - during a small ceremony.
+MTSZ prepares and hands over the badge—if it is possible—during a small ceremony.
 A record of those who have completed the trail is also kept by the Association.

 The number of people who have completed the Trail is more than 4100 in year 2007.
 It is also possible to complete the Trail more than once.

 There are three sections on the route of the Blue Trail which have their own badges.
 These can be obtained without completing the whole Trail; however, by completing the Trail one is also eligible for these.